There is no specific treatment for COVID-19. But many of the symptoms can be treated at home.

 Antibiotics do not work against COVID-19 or any viruses.
 They will not relieve your symptoms or speed up your recovery.

 Only take one anti-inflammatory medication at a time.
-It is okay to take paracetamol and an anti-inflammatory at the same time.
+It is OK to take paracetamol and an anti-inflammatory at the same time.

 Anti-inflammatory medicines include: